fr33n0w/rBrowser/README.md

 > **Tip:** For quicker restarts, create a small shell script in Termux (e.g., `~/start-rbrowser.sh`) that activates a virtual environment, runs rBrowser, and acquires the wake lock before launching.

-> **Please note:** The current UI is not optimized for Android devices.
-Support will come soon.
+> **Please note:** The current UI is not fully optimized for small screen mobile devices, improvements will come soon.

 ### Termux Troubleshooting